 In 1917 Barstow acquired the patterns, stock, and customers of Smith & Anthony of Boston, Massachusetts.
 Edgar Anthony got his start at Barstow and wound up the manager of the New York branch.
 In the later 1870s he left and started Smith & Anthony.
 Most notable of this was the Hub line.

-In 1934, the Point Street location became a box factory.
+In 1934, the Point Street location became a box factory (I need a good citation for this).